 The Three Common Rooms

 In addition to the undergraduate body (Junior Common Room), the college has a smaller post-graduate community (Middle Common Room), and a community of invited non-student members – academics, college tutors, and members of the wider community (Senior Common Room).
-The college is headed by a master who divides his time between academic duties in his department, ensuring that college life runs smoothly.
+The college is headed by a master who divides time between academic duties and ensuring that college life runs smoothly.

 A Public Building

 The castle is truly a living building.
 Like other Durham University colleges, aside from catering to the day-to-day needs of its members, the college hosts a range of special functions, such as formal dinners and balls, in which college members and their guests can participate.
 There are also occasional public events such as plays, concerts, and exhibitions.